Perspective | How right-wing media keeps smearing George Floyd with the racist ‘no angel’ narrative

 “There was no physical evidence that George Floyd was murdered by a cop,” he confidently told his audience in February.
 “The autopsy showed that George Floyd almost certainly died of a drug overdose, fentanyl.”

 Carlson returned to the topic in a lengthy segment in March as jury selection was underway.
 He dismissed the idea that Floyd represented every Black man who gets unfair treatment from the American criminal justice system.
-Showing video of Minneapolis in flames, he mocked the racial-justice movement that followed Floyd’s death: “Because he died, we have something called ‘equity.’”
+Showing video of Minneapolis in flames, he mocked the racial-justice movement that followed Floyd’s death: “Because he died, we have something called ‘equity.’ ”

 In fact, Carlson believes the unfairness runs in the opposite direction.
-“It’s likely that Derek Chauvin won’t receive a fair trial,” he declared, using words like ‘mob justice.”
+“It’s likely that Derek Chauvin won’t receive a fair trial,” he declared, using words like “mob justice.”

 Carlson also found it necessary to go through Floyd’s previous arrests.
 These have exactly nothing to do with Chauvin’s murder trial — except that they nicely fit the “no angel” narrative: Whatever happened, it’s his fault.